tbroyer/platformer/packages/reflect/vanilla/README.md

 Decorator factories also have the same options as the _@platformer/reflect_ function they wrap.

 The `reflectURL` decorator, due to the specificities of reflecting a `USVString` attribute representing a URL, can only be applied to auto-accessor properties, whichever the flavor (direct or cached).

+The `reflectElementReference` and `reflectElementReferences` only exist as cached decorators, and can only be applied to auto-accessor properties.
+They have an optional `type` option corresponding to the second argument of the same-named _@platformer/reflect_ function they wrap.